-This sounds pretty extreme to me now (based on my current ~5 hour a week ‘habit’), but when I look back at my old training diaries it was not all that unusual at that point in my life.
+This sounds pretty extreme to me now (based on my current ~5 hours a week of training), but when I look back at my old training diaries it was not all that unusual at that point in my life.

 But, if you’d have asked me about my state of fitness and health at the time, I’d have said (probably in a slightly smug, self-satisfied way) that I was in tip-top shape and a complete picture of health.
 And in one very narrow dimension of fitness, I suppose I was.
 I was winning races and could swim, cycle and run pretty darn hard for long periods of time.

 However, looking back, these days I'm a lot less sure about exactly how healthy what I was doing was and how it has (or might have) affected my body in the long term, especially if I’d have kept up that level of high intensity training and racing for more years than I did.

 I say this now in large part due to something quite sobering that seems to be happening to a small but growing number of people in my wider circle of friends, the development of significant heart problems in middle age.